sph-mn/sph-web-publish/readme.md

 * .plcss -> css

 # history
-sph-web-publish was created after trying to reduce the complexity of a dynamic web application that was the past basis of a personal website. it is basically the simplified successor of `sph-cms`
+sph-web-publish was created after trying to reduce the complexity of a dynamic web application that was the basis of a personal website. it is basically the simplified successor of `sph-cms`